 Section Three also outlines the University's Data Classification Guidelines, the responsibilities of each person with regards to information security, and includes a list of University security resources.

-Section 7, Information Security Incident Response, describes the procedures to be followed when a computer security incident is discovered, or when Prohibited or Restricted Information may have been inappropriately accessed.
+Section 7, Information Security Incident Response, describes the procedures to be followed when a computer security incident is discovered, or when High or Moderate Risk Data may have been inappropriately accessed.
 This policy outlines the procedures for decision-making regarding emergency actions taken for the protection of Stanford's information resources from accidental or intentional unauthorized access, disclosure or damage.
 For a more detailed outline of this section, also see Reporting an Incident.